-The nine Sacred Circle Mission Churches lie in Costilla County Colorado – nestled on the border of New Mexico.
-Constructions of the original historic buildings in the Sacred Circle began in the mid 1850-s and continued until the 1930’s.
+The nine Sacred Circle Mission Churches lie in Costilla County Colorado; nestled on the border of New Mexico.
+Construction of the original historic buildings in the Sacred Circle began in the mid 1850’s and continued until the 1930’s.
 Each has its own character and architectural style.
 Their stories will pull at your heart strings.

 The tour has been arranged by the Costilla County Economic Development Council in collaboration with Sangre de Cristo Parish.
 It features nine historic churches or missions that help interpret the religious and architectural history of Hispano settlers.
-It also features Capilla de Todos los Santos atop San Pedro Mesa and its associated Stations of the Cross (15 bronze sculptures).
+It also features Capilla de Todos los Santos (The Chapel of All Saints) atop La Mesa de la Piedad y de la Misericordia and its associated Stations of the Cross (15 bronze sculptures).

 Nine Historic Churches/Missions:

 1 – St. James the Less Mission, Blanca